Himal Sagar

-Himal Sagar (Name at Birth: Himal Gautam) is a Nepalese pop and modern singer, music composer and lyricist.
-Born in Jhapa, he started his singing at the early age of 11 covering songs of noted Bollywood singers – Kumar Sanu, Udit Narayan and Sonu Nigam to name a few.
+Himal Gautam known widely as Himal Sagar(हिमाल सागर; born 24 October 1980) is a Nepalese pop and modern singer, music composer and lyricist.
 He released his first original music album ‘Relation’ in September 2003.
 Of the 8 songs in the album, ‘Na Maile Lekhe, Na Unle Lekhin’ was one of the massive hits of that year.
-Since then, he has released 7 solo music albums whilst working on various collection albums as singer, songwriter and composer.
+Since then, he has released 7 solo music albums whilst working on various collection albums as singer, songwriter and composer.Sagar alongside Ram Krishna Dhakal toured Europe in 2016 for musical events.
+Sagar was on a music tour in Europe, Australia, Canada and other countries as part of his World Music Tour for 2020.

 Early life

 Himal was born in Eastern region of Nepal – Baniyani – 4, Jhapa.
 He completed his School Leaving Certificate from Shree Laxmi Ma.
 Vi., Baniyai-4, Jhapa.
 He continued his further education in Mechi Multiple Campus, Bhadrapur, Jhapa affiliated to Tribhuvan University.
 He is one of 7 siblings and the only one to involve in music.
-His father worked as a teacher in local school while his mother was active in social works.
-Despite heavy influence of academicians in his family, his interest drove him to opt a career in Music.

-As a child, he loved solace and would create beats from table, chairs, kitchen utensil and would indulge in music.
-Despite slight resistance from his family, he created his first album 'Relation' which was widely accepted in the market, selling above 70,000 audio cassettes.
-Slowly, his family began to understand and appreciate his works and he says that his family has been supporting him.
-He did a brief course in Classical Music with Santa Bahadur Gautam in Kathmandu.
-He recorded his first song 'Chandrama Jhai Muhar Timro' at Digital Kathmandu Recording Studio, Kathmandu in March 2003.